 Learning about Indigenous culture and valuing and celebrating it in our mainstream society is one way we can begin to address the challenges we see today.
 As we learn about Indigenous culture, we can begin to relate to each other better, recognise the cultural history of this land and value the ongoing, rich cultural legacy of this place we call home.

 As a nation, our identity and character can be strengthened by a respectful appreciation of the various expressions of Indigenous culture.
 As we celebrate, value and take pride in Indigenous culture, we’ll be supporting and strengthening Indigenous peoples’ sense of value in the process.

-Genuinely seeking to understand Indigenous culture can help dispel stereotypes and myths about Indigenous people that result from misunderstanding which serves to perpetuate disadvantage and discrimination.
+Genuinely seeking to understand Indigenous culture can help dispel stereotypes and myths about Indigenous people that result from a misunderstanding which serves to perpetuate disadvantage and discrimination.

-And finally, as individuals, there's much we can learn from Indigenous culture.
+As individuals, there's much we can learn from Indigenous culture.
 If we open ourselves to humbly learning about a different worldview, we can grow in our understanding of ourselves and be enriched by another way of thinking about the world.